 The following query uses a star (*) as the wildcard.
 This instructs BigQuery to “query data from all tables that match this naming convention”:

-While Data Studio natively reads sharded tables, most BI tools don’t.
+While Looker Studio (formerly Data Studio) natively reads sharded tables, most BI tools don’t.
 This means that if you try to connect Tableau or PowerBI directly to your sharded tables, they’ll reach them as hundreds of individual tables that aren’t connected to each other.

 Creating a BigQuery view that uses a wildcard before loading the data into a BI tool solves this problem.
 A view combines the results of the underlying sharded tables into a single object that both Tableau and PowerBI can access.